epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 grid_scan = epyscan.GridScan(parameters, n_samples=4)

 # Define the root directory where the simulation folders will be saved.
-# This directory will be created if it doesn't exist
+# This directory will be created if it does not already exist
 run_root = pathlib.Path("example_campaign")

 # Initialize a campaign object with the template deck and the root directory.